hassanmehmood6195/Crypto-Alert/README.md

-# Crypto-Alert - Learn Electron in Less than 60 Minutes - Free Beginner's Course
+# Crypto-Alert

-Well If you are here than I would like to welcome you.
+First of All, I would like to thank you for taking the time to read this repo.

-So when I started looking out tutorials for the Electron Js, almost all tutorials were old(i.e 2017) and based on outdated ElectronJs versions.
+So when I started looking out tutorials for the Electron Js, almost all tutorials were old(i.e 2017 would you believe that?) based on outdated ElectronJs versions.

-When I started implementing [DesignCourse](https://www.youtube.com/watch?v=2RxHQoiDctI&t=1859s) tutorial and it didn't work because of the old versions.
+When I started implementing [DesignCourse's Learn Electron in Less than 60 Minutes](https://www.youtube.com/watch?v=2RxHQoiDctI&t=1859s) tutorial lot of things didn't worked because of version differences.

-Finally after scratching my head and looking out documentations and ofcourse StackOverflow, I made it work with the latest ElectronJs(13).
+Finally after scratching my head and looking out documentations and ofcourse StackOverflow, I made it working with the latest Electron Js version i.e 13.

 You don't believe me?
 Check the screenshot.